OasisLMF/ODS_OpenExposureData/README.md

 ## Structure of ODS

-The diagram below highlights the proposed, long-term structure of ODS and all they key components.
+The diagram below highlights the proposed, long-term structure of ODS and all the key components.
 Interoperability is vital to ensure efficient interaction across multiple databases, systems and external exposure management and data storage facilities.

 <img src="images/ODS_Diagram.png" width="900"/> &nbsp;